LeNPaul/portfolio-jekyll-theme/projects/proj-45.md

 Inspired from this phenomenon, I came up with this idea of making a generator to help the trend spread.

 -----
-_This is my second open source project, and I designed and implemented it indivisually._
+_I designed and implemented it indivisually._

 - Inspired from the Facebook fan page “財哥專業檳榔攤”, and try to make the generator.
 - Integrated natural language processing library in node.js server to split Chinese sentence into vocabularies.